Fetal Surgery for Repair of Spina Bifida

 - Our multi-specialty team understands the process from beginning to end.

 Vanderbilt University Medical Center is the only centrally located facility in the U.S. currently offering prenatal treatment for myelomeningocele.
-Almost 50 percent of the U.S. population lives within 600 miles of Nashville, and the lodging options near the Medical Center are convenient and affordable.
+Almost 50 percent of the U.S. population lives within 600 miles of Nashville.
+The lodging options near the Medical Center are convenient and affordable.

 We know this can be a stressful time for the entire family.
 Nervous fathers, anxious grandparents, and concerned siblings are all provided with the same high-quality care extended to expecting or new mothers and their babies.
 We will support you every step of the way.